poissonconsulting/mcmcr/README.md

 ## Why mcmcr?

-`mcmcarray` objects were developed to facilitate manipulation of the MCMC samples (although they are just one `aperm` away from `mcarray` objects they are more intuitive to program with - at least for this programmer\!). `mcmcr` objects were developed to allow a set of dimensionality preserving parameters from a single analysis to be manipulated as a whole. `mcmcrs` objects were developed to allow the results of multiple analyses using the same model to be manipulated together.
+`mcmcarray` objects were developed to facilitate manipulation of the MCMC samples. `mcmcr` objects were developed to allow a set of dimensionality preserving parameters from a single analysis to be manipulated as a whole. `mcmcrs` objects were developed to allow the results of multiple analyses using the same model to be manipulated together.

-In addition the `mcmcr` package defines the `term` vector to store and manipulate the term labels, ie, `"bIntercept", "bInteraction[1,2]", "bInteraction[2,1]"`, when the MCMC samples are summarised in tabular form.

 The `mcmcr` package also introduces a variety of (often) generic functions to manipulate and query `mcmcarray`, `mcmcr` and `mcmcrs`